-I am a Senior Transcription Editor at the John Tyndall Correspondence Project.
-The Tyndall Project is a multi-university collaborative effort to transcribe all of the letters to and from the nineteenth-century physicist John Tyndall (1820-1893).
-The volumes of the Tyndall Correspondence began publication with Pickering and Chatto (which has since been acquired by Routledge).
+I am a member of the John Tyndall Correspondence Project, a multi-university collaborative effort to transcribe all of the letters to and from the nineteenth-century physicist John Tyndall (1820-1893).
+The volumes of the Tyndall Correspondence are now being published by the University of Pittsburgh Press.

-I also co-edited the second volume of the Tyndall Correspondence with Prof. Janet Browne.
-This volume covered the years 1843-1849, a period in Tyndall’s twenties that saw him employed as a civil assistance for the Ordnance Survey, a railroad surveyor, and a teacher before he decided to pursue a PhD in Marburg, Germany.
-I will co-edit the tenth volume with Sir Roland Jackson.
+I co-edited the second volume of the Tyndall Correspondence with Prof. Janet Browne.
+That volume covered the years 1843-1849, a period in Tyndall’s twenties that saw him employed as a civil assistance for the Ordnance Survey, a railroad surveyor, and a teacher before he decided to pursue a PhD in Marburg, Germany.

 Interested in the Tyndall Project?
 Visit our Facebook page, where I post interesting excerpts from Tyndall’s letters and other Tyndall-related news!